 Of course, being made by the same company, the Pressure Putt will fit perfectly on this mat for a great indoor putting experience.

-It’s low-frills when compared to the Forb putting greens, but the surface runs true, and simulates a medium-to-fast green with a stimp rating of 10.
+It’s low-frills when compared to Tour Links and Forb putting greens, but the surface runs reasonably true, and simulates a medium-to-fast green with a stimp rating of 10.

 The target points, alignment aids, and distance markings included on the mat allow you to work on a number of putting drills recommended by PuttOut.
 And they certainly know their stuff when it comes to indoor putting.